COVID-19 pandemic in Bangladesh: Air travel

-In March, Bangladesh suspended all flights, both domestic and international, to manage the spread of the virus.
-Initially direct flights to the UK and China were exempted from the flight suspensions, but the UK was suspended in April too making China the sole exception.
+In March 2020, Bangladesh suspended all flights, both domestic and international, to manage the spread of the virus.
+Initially direct flights to the UK and China were exempted from the flight suspensions, but the UK was also suspended in April, making China the sole exception.

-In the beginning of June, domestic flights resumed on limited scale.
+At the beginning of June, domestic flights resumed on limited scale.
 International flights resumed from Dhaka airport on 16 June 2020, with only Qatar Airways and Biman Bangladesh Airlines initially permitted to fly.
 Flights to and from the UK resumed on 21 June.
 On 24 June, flights to and from the UAE became operational via Emirates.
 Flights to and from Saudi Arabia resumed on 3 July.
 Nearly two weeks later, flights to and from Turkey resumed.

 Presentation of a COVID-19 negative certificate became mandatory for all Bangladeshi nationals wishing to travel abroad from 23 July 2020.
 The government stipulated that all passengers must possess a document certifying a negative test result, which had been carried out within 72 hours prior to travel, regardless of destination and airline used.
 These tests had to have been carried out at one of 16 specific government-listed testing facilities.
 However, in an inter-ministry meeting on 30 July it was announced that the decision had been taken that the certificates will only be required for travelers whose destination country or chosen airline policy requires one.

 Domestic airline resumed operations from 1 June 2020, initially with very few passengers.
-The CAAB prescribed that all airlines have to keep at least 30 percent seats vacant on each flight to ensure social distancing by keeping a minimum gap of a seat between two passengers, if they are not from the same family, and that the front or the last row of seats on each flight must remain vacant for carrying any passenger who is suspected of carrying the coronavirus.
-Also crew are only to provide necessary in-flight services with no food or drink served in flights with an airtime of less than one and half hours.
-On 13 September 2020 the restrictions on passenger seating were lifted, with only the requirement to leave two rows vacant for suspected COVID positive passengers remaining.
+The CAAB prescribed that all airlines have to keep at least 30 percent seats vacant on each flight to ensure social distancing by keeping a minimum gap of a seat between two passengers, if they are not from the same family.
+Additionally, the front or the last row of seats on each flight was required to remain vacant for carrying any passenger who was suspected of carrying COVID-19.
+Crew were only to provide necessary in-flight services with no food or drink served in flights with an airtime of less than one and half hours.
+On 13 September 2020 the restrictions on passenger seating were lifted, with only the requirement to leave two rows vacant for suspected COVID-19 positive passengers remaining.

 In April 2021, with cases rising steeply, the government announced another national lockdown and the suspension of all international flights to and from Bangladesh.
 The initial week-long suspension was extended to 17 days before partial resumption of flights on 1 May 2021.
+On 5 August 2021, the government accounced it would allow domestic flights to resume, and India to Bangladesh fights resumed from 3 September 2021.